InseeFrLab/onyxia-api/docs/region-configuration.md

 | `groupEnabled` | false | Whether or not `ResourceQuotas` should be created for group namespaces.                                                                                                                            | true |
 | `group`        |  | Quota to apply to group namespaces.                                                                                                                                                                | `{ "count/pods": "5" }` |

 A quota follows the Kubernetes model which is composed of:
-"requests.memory"
+* "requests.memory"
-"requests.cpu"
+* "requests.cpu"
-"limits.memory"
+* "limits.memory"
-"limits.cpu"
+* "limits.cpu"
-"requests.storage"
+* "requests.storage"
-"count/pods"
+* "count/pods"
-"requests.ephemeral-storage"
+* "requests.ephemeral-storage"
-"limits.ephemeral-storage"
+* "limits.ephemeral-storage"
-"requests.nvidia.com/gpu"
+* "requests.nvidia.com/gpu"
-"limits.nvidia.com/gpu"
+* "limits.nvidia.com/gpu"

+Note : If you want Onyxia to create the ResourceQuota but not override it at each user login / action (e.g you override it yourself for some specific users), you can add the annotation `onyxia_ignore` to the ResourceQuota.
+If this annotation is set on a ResourceQuota then Onyxia won't touch it anymore.

 ### Expose properties